 Fluid and sodium are retained, blood pressure goes up and potassium may drop to dangerously low levels.
 Hormonal changes can occur and may lead to weakness and in extreme cases temporary paralysis.

 The Swedish Gym Teacher:

 We were impressed years ago with the story of a 22-year-old Swedish gym teacher.
 She had been healthy, but then developed horrific headaches every month and lost her periods.
 She also had frighteningly high blood pressure, around 240/130.
 Against all of that, her primary complaint of loss of libido must have seemed insignificant.

-It turned out that she had been gobbling down large quantities of licorice.
+It turned out that she had been gobbling down large quantities of black licorice.
 Once she stopped, all of her symptoms gradually disappeared.

 One reader recently reported her own experience, which did not involve bingeing on candy:

 “A week ago at the direction of a health care professional I took a prescribed antifungal to treat Candida.
 I saw the ‘Licorice Root’ listed on the label and remembered hearing many years ago that licorice could raise blood pressure, but I figured a health care professional would take that into consideration.
 By midday, though, I was hit with a bad headache and when I took my BP it was 180/100.
 That scared the heck out of me.
 Since then it’s been as high as 190/102, which scares me even more.

 “My regular doctor had just reduced the dose of my BP med because I had lost weight and my reading had been 120/68.
 Trying to combat this sudden spike in pressure and the unrelenting headaches, I increased the dose of my blood pressure medicine again, but it did not help.
 How long does it take for the effects of licorice to leave the body?
 I have not taken any for a week, but my pressure is still higher than it should be.”